 - Easy to connect

-- Can also supply power to the board
+- It can also supply power to the board

 Cons: